rust-project-primer/book/src/ecosystem/web-frontend.md

 it by running:

     cargo install trunk --locked

+If you have not done so already, you also need to enable compiling to WebAssembly.
+If you installed Rust using rustup, you can do this easily:

+    rustup target add wasm32-unknown-unknown

 Some interesting points is that it has some integration with external tooling, such as wasm-opt to optimize and slim down WebAssembly binaries, and Tailwind CSS for generating